 in the Command Window.
 The error is typically of the form:

 Warning: File <yourxmlfile.xml> did not validate. ...

-The following sections describe the primary causes of an XML file validation error and information to address them.
+The primary causes of an XML file validation error are:

 If you do not list required XML elements in the prescribed order, you receive an XML validation error:

 Often, errors result from incorrect ordering of XML tags.
 Correct the error by updating the info.xml file contents to follow the guidelines in the MATLAB help documentation.

 has nothing to do with custom documentation.
 Because this

 is an unrelated file, if it causes an error, you can safely ignore

 it.
 To prevent the error message from reoccurring, rename the unrelated